 Still Watch Television?

 THEN YOU KNOW . . .

-Radio has never had a better chance to take a giant step than right now.
+take a giant step than right now.
 But I'm afraid radio is in mortal danger of shouting and bell-clanging itself right out of that chance!
 And that's stupid . . .
 Because radio can be responsible and realistic and aggressive . . .
 And all at the same time.

-you think your radio station should stand for more in your community than a wet nurse for the pre-shave crowd . . .
-The successful station is the station that shows it really cares about its image in

-Then maybe this will suggest a thing or two to you:
+If you think your radio station should stand for more in your community than a wet nurse for the pre-shave crowd . . .
+If you agree The successful station is the station that shows it really cares about its image in the community Then maybe this will suggest a thing or two to you: • I have had genuine success in program-

-I have had genuine success in programming an outstanding station image in one of the nation's most competitive
+- ming an outstanding station image in one of the nation's most competitive markets.

-I want to step up to:
+- I want to step up to:

-• One of the top 10 markets
+- One of the top 10 markets

-A group programming position A part-owner or equity arrangement
+- A group programming position

+A part-owner or equity arrangement

-Obviously, I'm not interested in: Storz or McClendon or Bartell or Star.
+- Obviously, I'm not interested in:

+Storz or McClendon or Bartell or Star.